pfnet-research/pml/Readme.md

 MIT License.

 We provide no warranty or support for this implementation.
-Each model performance is not guaranteed, and may not achieve the score reported in each paper.
 Use it at your own risk.

 Please see the [LICENSE](./LICENSE) file for details.